strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.8.3 =
+* BUG: No longer showing the number of visits/views/logins "this month" when the user hasn't visited in over a month.
+(Thanks, Kenneth)

 = 1.8.2.2 =
 * BUG: Fixed conflicts when other plugins with older Recaptcha libraries are also activated.
 Prefixed our copy of the Recaptcha library and functions with pmpro_ and added code to handle cases where an older version of recaptch is used at checkout.
 * BUG: Fixed warnings in pmpro_formatPrice.
 (Thanks, Andrea Carraro)